PaulDaum/XMC2Go/README.md

+# Developing for XMC2Go on Debian Unstable

 This repository is for software-development for the XMC2Go development board by Infineon with Debian unstable (x64).

-Details: www.infineon.com/xmc-dev
+Details: www.infineon.com/xmc-dev \n
-Order number: KIT_XMC_2GO_XMC1100_V1
+Order number: KIT_XMC_2GO_XMC1100_V1 \n
-MC: xmc1100-0064
+MC: xmc1100-0064 \n

 ----------------------------------------------------

-To start development, first install JLink
+To start development, first install JLink \n
 JLink is used to flash, erase, .., and communicate with the XMC1100 via USB

 -- Download jlink_4.84.5_x86_64.deb